ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 	1. Use the body to explain _what_ and _why_ vs _how_.
 - Because we use GitHub and explicit CLAs, special commit tags that other projects may use, such as “Reviewed-by”, or “Signed-off-by”, are redundant and should be omitted.
 GitHub tracks who reviewed what and when, and our stack of signed CLAs shows us who has agreed to our development contribution agreement.
 - Prefixing your commit message with a domain is acceptable, and we recommend doing so when it makes sense.
 However, prefixing one's domain with the name of the repo is not useful.
 For example, making a commit entitled "mbed-drivers: Fix doppelwidget frobulation" to the `mbed-drivers` repo is not acceptable because it is already understood that the commit applies to `mbed-drivers`.
 Renaming the commit to "doppelwidget: Fix frobulation" would be better, if we presume that "doppelwidget" is a meaningful domain for changes, because it communicates that the change applies to the doppelwidget area of `mbed-drivers`.
+- All new features and enhancements require documentation, tests and user guides for us to accept them.
+Please link each pull request to all relevant documentation and testing pull requests.

 #### Mbed OS maintainers